1.01 The name of this organization shall be: American Institute of Organbuilders (AIO).

-- Composition.
-This committee shall consist of the Vice-President as chairperson and no less than two (2) and no more than five (5) AIO members appointed by the President.
+Composition.
+This committee shall consist of the Vice-President as chairperson and any other voting members appointed at the pleasure of the President.

 8.04 Convention Overview Committee

-- Composition.
+Composition.
 This committee shall be composed of a chairperson, called “Convention Coordinator”, the Board Treasurer, the Education Committee chairperson, and Executive Secretary.
-The President shall appoint no less than two (2) and no more than five (5) AIO members.
 The committee shall serve at the pleasure of the Board.